 If you are charitably inclined and over age 70½, a Qualified Charitable Distribution (QCD) can be more tax-efficient than simply donating cash.

-• How it Works: You can direct up to $111,000 of your RMD directly to a qualified charity.
+• You can direct up to $111,000 of your RMD directly to a qualified charity.

-• The Benefit: Unlike a regular withdrawal, a QCD is excluded from your Adjusted Gross Income (AGI).
-Keeping your AGI lower can have positive ripple effects on other areas of your financial plan, such as Medicare premiums or tax credits.
+• Unlike a regular withdrawal, a QCD is excluded from your Adjusted Gross Income (AGI), which can positively affect Medicare premiums and tax credits.

 4. Special Considerations for 2026

-• Excess Cash Flow: If your RMD amount exceeds what you need for daily living expenses, do not let the excess sit idly in cash.
-Consider transferring the net amount to a non-qualified brokerage account for re-investment to keep your wealth working for you.
+• Excess Cash Flow: If your RMD exceeds what you need for living expenses, consider transferring the net amount to a non-qualified brokerage account for reinvestment.

-• Inherited IRAs: If you have inherited a retirement account, be mindful of the SECURE Act rules.
-Non-eligible designated beneficiaries generally must withdraw the entire account balance within 10 years of the original owner's death.
+• Inherited IRAs: Non-eligible designated beneficiaries generally must withdraw the entire account balance within 10 years of the original owner’s death.
 Failing to plan for this can result in a massive tax balloon payment in year 10.